 De Jonghe also worked on human rights and conflict resolution in Latin America, Asia, and Africa.

-During his time at Pax Christi – a global network of more than 100 member organizations which deals with conflict transformation, reconciliation, and peace – he was involved with and co-organized campaigns and fact finding missions.
+During his time at Pax Christi – a global network of more than 100 member organizations that deal with conflict transformation, reconciliation, and peace – he was involved with and co-organized campaigns and fact-finding missions.
 Over the years, de Jonghe has substantially contributed to the development of a global network and a set of strategies for advocacy on both national and international scales.

 De Jonghe is the founder and developer of the International Peace Information Service (IPIS), an Antwerp-based pluralistic research centre on peace.
 He has researched and published extensively on peace issues and co-authors the book Roergangers in de mist (“Helmsmen

 in the fog”), which analyses the decision-making crisis around Belgian socio-political conflicts.

 Etienne De Jonghe is also Board Member and Treasurer of the European Network of Religion and Belief (ENORB) and Council Member of the European Council of Religious Leaders (ECRL).